-Manual procurement can feel “free” because it runs on email, spreadsheets, and goodwill.
+Manual procurement can feel "free" because it runs on email, spreadsheets, and goodwill.
 The real price shows up later—in higher unit costs, longer cycle times, compliance issues, and strained supplier relationships.
-This post unpacks where the money leaks, how to quantify it, and what “good” looks like.
+According to Ardent Partners, the average cost to process a single purchase order manually is $50-100, compared to $5-10 with automated systems.
+This post unpacks where the money leaks, how to quantify it, and what "good" looks like.

 What "manual procurement" really means